portworx/helm/charts/portworx/README.md

 ## Pre-requisites

-Helm 2 and tiller is deprecated and not supproted anymore
+Helm 2 and tiller is deprecated and not supported anymore

 The helm chart (portworx-helm) deploys Portworx and Stork(https://docs.portworx.com/scheduler/kubernetes/stork.html) on your Kubernetes cluster.
 The minimum requirements for deploying the helm chart are as follows: